CU-ESIIL/pre-innovation-summit-training/docs/2_R_and_Py_bilingualism/code/code_demo/bilingualism.md

 In Python, the standard library includes the `multiprocessing` module and the `threading` module, which provides basic support for parallel computing.
-By convention, these modules have identical classes like `Pool` below which are imported individually.
+By convention, these modules have matching classes like `Pool` below which are imported individually.
 This allows you to switch between **threading** (sharing memory resources) and **multiprocessing** (pre-allocated memory resources) without needing to change your code.
-This choice is beyond the scope of this workshop, but in both directions this can be a cause of differences in performance.
+This choice is beyond the scope of this workshop, but in both directions can be a cause of differences in performance.

 > **GOTCHA ALERT**: Python can give you more control over your
 > multitasking.
 That also means you have more power to mess things up.